 Q. Processed food has a lot of salt, why isn’t it a good source of iodine?

-A. Aside from the food having questionable nutritional value, iodized salt isn’t the best delivery mechanism.
+Aside from the food having questionable nutritional value, iodized salt isn’t the best delivery mechanism.
 Iodine can be lost due to impurities in the salt.
 Iodine may be unevenly distributed throughout the salt.
 And, according to the World Health Organization, 50-70% of iodine is lost when iodized salt is cooked.
 An open container results in 10-100% simply evaporating away, especially in humid areas.

-A. Radiation and iodine is a big deal that’s really become apparent in the last few years since the Fukushima disaster and even before with Chernobyl and others.
+Answer: Radiation and iodine is a big deal that’s really become apparent in the last few years since the Fukushima disaster and even before with Chernobyl and others.
 The health effects of radiation are disastrous.
 How?
 If our bodies are iodine deficient, it gives harmful, radioactive iodine the opportunity to be absorbed.
 When our bodies are iodine loaded, radioactive iodine simply passes through.
 The key is to ingest enough iodine to load the thyroid so that radioactive iodine cannot be absorbed.
 Iodine was given during Chernobyl.
 Now many people are also stocking up and taking iodine to protect themselves from the smoldering ruins of Fukushima too.